lenkiefer/lenkiefer.github.com/_posts/2017-05-22-geo-my-facet.md

 TIME TO TRY OUT ANOTHER HOUSE PRICE VISUALIZATION.

-In this post I'll new way to visualize recent house price trends with [R](https://www.r-project.org/).
+In this post we'll try out a new way to visualize recent house price trends with [R](https://www.r-project.org/).

-Saw a new package [geofacet](https://github.com/hafen/geofacet) for organizing ggplot2 facets along a geographic grid.
+Just this wekeend I saw a new package [geofacet](https://github.com/hafen/geofacet) for organizing ggplot2 facets along a geographic grid.
 It allows use to construct a small multiple graph that roughly looks like the United States.
 (Thanks to [@yoniceedee](https://twitter.com/yoniceedee) for recommending geofacet).

 Let's try it out using the same house price data we [visualized recently]({% post_url 2017-05-18-state-hpa %}).
 Details about the data are in that post, but we'll be using the [Freddie Mac House Price Index](http://www.freddiemac.com/finance/house_price_index.html) to once again visualize state house price trends.